-We follow ASC 810-10-15 guidance with respect to accounting for variable interest entities ("VIE").
+We follow ASC 810-10-15 guidance with respect to accounting for VIE.
 These entities do not have sufficient equity at risk to finance their activities without additional subordinated financial support from other parties or whose equity investors lack any of the characteristics of a controlling financial interest.
 A variable interest is an investment or other interest that will absorb portions of a VIE's expected losses or receive portions of its expected returns and are contractual, ownership or pecuniary in nature and that changes with changes in the fair value of the entity's net assets.
 A reporting entity is the primary beneficiary of a VIE and must consolidate it when that party has a variable interest, or combination of variable interests, that provide it with a controlling financial interest.
-A party is deemed to have a controlling financial interest both of the power and loss/benefits criteria.
+A party is deemed to have a controlling financial interest if it meets both of the power and loss/benefits criteria.
 The power criterion is the ability to direct the activities of the VIE that most significantly impact its economic performance.
 The losses/benefits criterion is the obligation to absorb losses from, or right to receive benefits from, the VIE that could potentially be significant to the VIE.
 The VIE model requires an ongoing reconsideration of whether a reporting entity is the primary beneficiary of a VIE due to changes in the facts and circumstances.
-Northern Fire and Mountain Air are VIE's that we consolidate into our financial statements.
-See "Note 2-Summary of Significant Accounting Policies" in our unaudited condensed consolidated financial statements included in this prospectus for additional information.
+For the year ended December 31, 2022, the VIE, Northern Fire, is consolidated into our financial statements.
+See "Note 2-Summary of Significant Accounting Policies" of the Notes to Consolidated Financial Statements included in this prospectus for additional information.

-On November 7, 2022, we acquired all of the outstanding equity interests of Mountain Air, and it will cease to be accounted for as a VIE in future reporting periods.
+On November 7, 2022, we acquired all of the outstanding equity interests of Mountain Air, and it has not been accounted for as a VIE in subsequent reporting periods.